metterklume/metterklume.github.io/_posts/2024-12-24-calendar puzzle.markdown

 <img src="/assets/images/calendar_set.jpg" alt="The puzzle" width="500" style="display: block; margin: 0 auto;">

-The puzzle, available for sale [here](https://www.cubelelo.com/collections/drift/products/drift-weekday-calendar-puzzle), consists of a grid of squares marked with the 12 months and 31 days of the calendar.
+Available for sale [here](https://www.cubelelo.com/collections/drift/products/drift-weekday-calendar-puzzle), the puzzle consists of a grid of squares marked with the 12 months and 31 days of the calendar.
 The goal is to place the 8 jigsaw pieces so they cover all squares **except** the current date.
-Seven of the pieces are in the shape of [pentominoes](https://en.wikipedia.org/wiki/Pentomino) covering 5 squares, while the eighth is a solid block of 6 squares.
+Seven of the pieces are in the shape of a [pentomino](https://en.wikipedia.org/wiki/Pentomino) covering five squares each, while the eighth is a solid block of six squares.
 You are allowed to rotate and flip the pieces as you wish.

 <img src="/assets/images/jan-1-puzzle.jpg" alt="A solution for Jan 1" width="500" style="display: block; margin: 0 auto;">

-The beauty of this simple construction is that you must try afresh everyday - you cannot just slide a couple of pieces to go from one date to the next.
-It is certainly not obvious that the puzzle can actually be solved for each day of the year.
+The beauty of this simple construction is that every day is a brand new puzzle.
+You cannot simply slide a couple of pieces to go from one date to the next.
+Indeed, it is not obvious that the puzzle can even be solved for each day of the year.

 Having played with it for a few days, I decided to try and write a solver that could generate the configurations(s) for a particular date.
+The rest of this post describes how I went about it; the final code is available in this [repository](https://github.com/metterklume/calendar-algorithm-x) as a Python notebok.

-I first thought of mimicking the human approach of putting pieces one by one till one reaches a dead-end, then backtracking by removing a couple of pieces and trying again.
+I first thought of mimicking the human approach of trial and error.
+Add pieces one by one till you reach a dead-end, then backtrack by removing a couple of pieces and try again.
 In Python(ish) pseudocode:

 {% highlight python %}
 def solve(board, target, working_solution=[]):